 SDS will accomplish its mission by:

-The SDS Initiative will be implemented in two Phases, a research phase and a technical assistance phase.
-Our objective with both of these phases is to enhance the ability of leaders to use insights derived from administrative records to evaluate the effectiveness of public investments in economic and workforce development programs.
+The SDS Initiative was implemented in two Phases, a research phase and a technical assistance phase.
+Our objective with both of these phases was to enhance the ability of leaders to use insights derived from administrative records to evaluate the effectiveness of public investments in economic and workforce development programs.

-SDS is conducting extensive research and public education on the value of administrative data and the laws, regulations, policies, and practices that influence data sharing for policy analysis and program evaluation purposes.
-The research phase involves three primary activities:
+SDS conducted extensive research and public education on the value of administrative data and the laws, regulations, policies, and practices that influence data sharing for policy analysis and program evaluation purposes.
+The research phase involved three primary activities:

 The results of these research activities will be used to develop various tools to help state leaders and outside researchers better understand administrative data and data sharing; find and compare state data confidentiality laws and regulations; and access model language for confidentiality laws, data sharing agreements, agreement process management protocols, and more.